ACE Certified Personal Trainer

 BA Psychology Cornerstone University, Grand Rapids MI

 R-CYAT Registered Christian Yoga Association Trainer

 I became an ACE certified personal trainer in 2010 and have loved the opportunity to inspire others and teach in both personal and group class settings.
 In 2013 I was diagnosed with breast cancer and the experience left me with a mild symptoms of post traumatic stress disorder.
 I tried yoga for the first time, and was shocked at how different yoga was from any physical activity I had experienced.
 Yoga is the only form of physical fitness that activates the parasympathetic nervous system.
 I had been living a life that required me to constantly throw myself into high energy states, living too often in fight-or-flight.
 Yoga not only brought me into balance and increased my flexibility, but it strengthened my body in a new and different way.
 I experienced first hand the benefits of proper breathing, and the increased ability to focus has brought me to a place of living life so much more "on purpose".
 Each individual has their own, unique path to follow.
 I've discovered my own eclectic style of teaching that incorporates a variety yoga styles.
 I hope you'll check out my classes, and I'll even give you your first class free.
-Learn more about my background and education by clicking here

 Our class list includes a range of levels and techniques that are both dynamic and meditative, letting you move your body as well as still the mind.